 The Rise of Chatbots in Supply Management and Why You Should Care

-AI chatbots have gained their foothold in the modern digital space as a majority of industries use chatbots for enhanced, insightful, and efficient customer engagement.
+AI chatbots have gained their foothold in the modern digital space as a majority of industries use chatbot for enhanced, insightful, and efficient customer engagement.
 AI-based chatbots are available 24/7, they are intuitive and they do not make mistakes.
 Almost every internet user interacts with some type of chatbot every day.
 ‘Hi Siri!’, ‘Ok Google!’ and ‘Hey Alexa!’ are some common phrases that people are familiar with.

 With such a wide global acceptance, the implementation of chatbots in supply management is inevitable and bot-developers have come up with solutions that can simplify or even revolutionize the supply-chain management process.